rich-iannone/DiagrammeR/README.md

 [1]: 'a'
 ```

-Importantly, the footnote expressions should reside below the closing curly brace of the graph or diagraph expression.
+Importantly, the footnote expressions should reside below the closing curly brace of the `graph` or `digraph` expression.
 It should always take the form of:

 `[` + *`[footnote number]`* + `]`